Michigan Sentencing Attorneys

 Michigan 7411 Sentencing

 The name “7411” or “Seventy-Four Eleven” comes from the Michigan statute number for this law: MCL 333.7411.
 Like HYTA, 7411 is also a deferred sentence scheme.
 However, 7411 only applies to certain drug crimes and can usually only be used once in a lifetime.
 The defendant must plead guilty or be found guilty of the drug crime and then follow a set of orders from the judge, such as payment to the court to cover the defendant’s probation or attendance at a drug rehab program.
-If the defendant follows the judge’s orders, the defendant is never actually charged with the drug crime and thus there is no addition to the defendant’s public criminal record.
-However, if the defendant does not follow the judge’s orders, the defendant is charged with the drug crime and sentencing will occur, which will include an addition to the defendant’s public criminal record.
+If the defendant follows the judge’s orders, the defendant is never actually convicted of the drug crime and thus there is no addition to the defendant’s public criminal record.
+However, if the defendant does not follow the judge’s orders, the defendant is convicted of the drug crime and sentencing will occur, which will include an addition to the defendant’s public criminal record.

 If you have been charged with a drug crime, 7411 may be a good option for you.
 We recommend that you seek advice from experienced lawyers before you do anything.